bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Early slp activity positions initiator cells-->

 *slp* is a known anterior repressor involved in the positioning of anterior pair rule stripes [@Andrioli2004-qi; @Andrioli2012-fv], but its involvement with cephalic furrow formation has not been analyzed.
-Our imaging data on mutant embryos lacking both *slp1* and *slp2* genes shows that the cephalic furrow invagination is delayed and shifted anteriorly about 5%, leading to an abnormal proportion of head and trunk regions ({@fig:slp}a).
+We imaged mutant embryos lacking both *slp1* and *slp2* genes and find that the cephalic furrow invagination is delayed and shifted anteriorly about 5%, leading to an abnormal proportion of head and trunk regions ({@fig:patterning}a,b).
-Interestingly, in *slp* mutants the typical *btd* and *eve* overlapping domains is present but shifted forward about 2.5 cell rows ({@fig:slp}b).
+Interestingly, in *slp* mutants the typical *btd* and *eve* overlapping domains at the head--trunk boundary is present, but shifted forward by about 2.5 cell rows (control = 4.7±0.5 rows, n=6; *slp* = 7.3±0.7 rows, n=5) ({@fig:patterning}c--e).
-By analyzing the developmental expression of *slp*, *eve*, and *btd* transcripts from the onset of zygotic activation until the onset of gastrulation in *Drosophila*, we found that *slp* and *eve* are expressed early in broad juxtaposing anterior and domains, respectively, that demarcate the boundary between the head and trunk regions ({@fig:patterning}a).
+By analyzing the developmental expression of *slp*, *eve*, and *btd* transcripts from the onset of zygotic activation until the onset of gastrulation in *Drosophila*, we found that *slp* and *eve* are expressed early in broad juxtaposing anterior and domains, respectively, that demarcate the boundary between the head and trunk regions ({@fig:patterning}f).
-*eve* expression is initially ubiquitous, but its anterior limit recedes until the posterior limit of the *slp* domain, while *btd* expression initiates secondarily at the interface between *slp* and *eve* ({@fig:patterning}a).
+*eve* expression is initially ubiquitous, but its anterior limit recedes until the posterior limit of the *slp* domain, while *btd* expression initiates secondarily at the interface between *slp* and *eve* ({@fig:patterning}f).
 These data indicate that the early *slp* activity is an upstream factor required for positioning *eve* stripe 1 and *btd* domain, and consequently, important for determining the head--trunk boundary and the site of invagination for the cephalic furrow along the anteroposterior axis.

 <!--Early slp/eve domains demarcate the head--trunk boundary-->